 About David H. Chow:

 David developed his passion and interest in cooking from his early childhood in the Nation’s Capital and received formal training at Le Cordon Bleu Ottawa Culinary Arts Institute.
-He draws inspiration from his lengthy tenures as Executive Pastry Chef at the Drake Hotel (Toronto, Canada), Albany Luxury Resort Community (Nassau, Bahamas) and TRUMP International Hotel & Tower Toronto (Toronto, Canada) and from his few line cook jobs thrown in for good measure.
+He draws inspiration from his lengthy tenures as Executive Pastry Chef at the Drake Hotel (Toronto, Canada) and Albany Luxury Resort Community (Nassau, Bahamas) and from his few line cook jobs thrown in for good measure.
 He hopes to continue to be a driving force in the Canadian pastry scene through education and helping the industry and public alike to re-imagine chocolate and all things sweets.